How to Line a Cake Tin

 Easy Guide to Lining a Cake Tin

-If you are baking some kinds of cake, for example fruit cakes, Christmas cake and other large or celebratory cakes, you will have to line the cake tin.
-This is easy to do once you know how, but if you don't have anyone around to point you in the right direction, have a look at these helpful hints.
+If you are baking some kinds of cake, for example, fruit cakes, Christmas cake and other large or celebratory cakes, you will have to line the cake tin.
+This is easy to do once you know how, but if you don't have anyone around to point you in the right direction, here are some helpful hints.
 Lining a cake tin really isn't very difficult.

 Equipment for Lining Cake Tins